 - Shred documents containing personal information before you throw them away;

 - If a new card or product arrives in the mail that you didn't apply for, call the Bank it came from immediately;

 Support for victims of Identity Theft

 Our staff will assist you with your concern/s regarding Identity Theft however the impacts of Identity Theft can be far reaching.
-Bendigo Bank has partnered with IDCARE, Australia’s National Identity and Cyber Support Service; who provide expert Identity & Cyber Security Counsellors to support victims of Identity Fraud.
+We are partnered with IDCARE, Australia’s National Identity and Cyber Support Service; who provide expert Identity & Cyber Security Counsellors to support victims of Identity Fraud.

 - What is PayID?